-Associations are allowed to simultaneously file a lien on a property for delinquent assessments and sue for a money judgment, but must ultimately select a remedy.
+Associations are allowed to simultaneously file a lien on a property for delinquent assessments and sue for a money judgment.
 Once an association obtains a money judgment against a delinquent owner, any existing assessment lien on the property is automatically extinguished and must be replaced with a judgment lien if the association wants to preserve its rights.
 (Diamond Heights v.
 Financial Freedom.)

 PROS: Collecting delinquent assessments via small claims court is inexpensive; they are easy to win; the owner may pay voluntarily or soon after judgment entered; judgment affects the credit rating of the owner; a judgment lien can attach to any and all real property owned by the judgment debtor; and fines can be included in the claim.